Your legal rights if you get fired from a federal job

 Firing a federal employee is significantly more difficult than firing an employee in the private sector.

-Whereas private sector employers can often fire their employees without any cause whatsoever, federal employers must abide by federal law and regulations.
+Whereas private sector employers can often fire their employees without cause, federal employers must abide by federal law and regulations.

 Practically speaking, your employer has to thoroughly document your alleged performance or misconduct in writing before taking action.